 1. Explore new solutions to gather data, including cloud proxy, data loss prevention, and open API integrations.

 Traditional methods security leaders relied on for gathering information, such as firewalls, are no longer effective in a remote work model.
 It’s important to look at different solutions that will provide adequate visibility into your cloud and SaaS applications.
 However, you must be strategic when choosing solutions, as you can easily end up with too many products and spend too much time trying to gather the data across them.
 To determine what new security controls will help you get the visibility you need, start by assessing where your critical data resides and working backwards from there.

 A few options to consider are cloud-based proxies, which are essentially firewalls in the cloud; Cloud Access Security Brokers (CASBs), for data loss prevention; and products that have open API access, so you can get granular with the data you see.
-Additionally, user awareness training is a critical part in your security strategy to protect your remote workforce.
-Educate your team on the risks and best practices when using cloud and SaaS applications – and focus on the user benefits of SaaS platforms like SharePoint and Office 365.
+Additionally, user awareness training is a critical part in your cloud security strategy to protect data for your remote workforce.
+Educate your team on the security risks and best practices when using cloud and SaaS applications – and focus on the user benefits of SaaS platforms like SharePoint and Office 365.